TaxoPress/TaxoPress/readme.txt

 ## TaxoPress Pro ##

 > <strong>Upgrade to TaxoPress Pro</strong><br />
 > This plugin is the free version of TaxoPress.
-The Pro version of TaxoPress has extra features and expert support. <a href="https://taxopress.com/taxopress title="TaxoPress Pro">Click here to organize, optimize and showcase your content with TaxoPress now!</a>
+The Pro version of TaxoPress has extra features and expert support.
+[Get the TaxoPress Pro plugin now!](https://taxopress.com/taxopress)

 ## Key Features in TaxoPress ##